“Life in Panama is like being on a never-ending summer vacation.”

 And if you buy a home and you don’t pay , or you won’t need a car, you can replace those costs with public transportation costs some home maintenance– surely lower than what you may be spending now.

 Another discretionary budget item is groceries and dining out.
 You may not spend this much, or you might spend more.
 It’s is totally up to you.

-And note that the miscellaneous budget item here of $300 includes health insurance and prescriptions.
-You may or may not have those costs…again, it's up to you.
+And note that the miscellaneous budget item here of $300 includes car and health insurance and prescriptions.
+You may or may not have those costs…again, it’s up to you.

 My point: Whatever your budget, a couple can live very comfortably in Panama.

 What About Real Estate Costs?
 “If you know where to look you can find a killer deal.”

 International real estate expert Ronan McMahon—director of Pangea and publisher of Real Estate Trend Alert—says that while there wasn’t a spectacular crash in Panama City in the last decade, prices had risen too high, in his opinion.